WHERE IS ALEXANDRE FAMILY FARM LOCATED AND TELL US ABOUT THE FAMILY?

 WHY ARE THE EGGS UNIQUE SIZES AND COLORS?

 The shades of brown in our eggs is directly related to the uncontrolled environment that our hens have outdoors.
-The variation in colors, light shelled eggs mean that chicken was exposed to more Vitamin D outdoors, darker shelled eggs means that chicken wasn’t out grazing as much.
+The variation in colors, lighter shelled eggs mean chickens was exposed to more Vitamin D outdoors, darker shelled eggs means chickens wasn’t out grazing as much.
 There is also a correlation with the age of the bird and the darkness of the shell.
 The variation in sizes means that we do not limit feed our hens.

 WHY ARE STORES SOMETIMES OUT OF ALEXANDRE KIDS EGGS?

-As the days start to get shorter and the nights longer, pastured laying hens begin to lay fewer eggs.
-Unlike our farming predecessors, urban dwellers of today have little sense of the natural seasonality of egg production.
-If we are out, be patient with us as we await for our molting hens to produce soon, and as the seasonality of light changes the cycle of the hen.
+As the days start to get shorter and the nights longer, in the wintertime, pastured laying hens begin to lay fewer eggs.
+If we are out, please be patient with us as we await for our molting hens to produce soon, and as the seasonality of light changes the cycle of the hen.

 DO YOU TRIM THE BIRDS’ BEAKS?